-In the ending slide show of Lonesome Road, you've defeated Ulysses, either by talking him down or just killing him, and now the Courier has to leave the Divide, making their way back through the devastated place.
-And the Marked Men, crazed cannibals held together with hate and radiation, and the Tunnelers, ferocious humanoids capable of swarming and taking down Deathclaws, STAY OUT OF THE COURIER'S WAY FROM FEAR/RESPECT.
-Damn.
+In the ending slide show of Lonesome Road, you've defeated Ulysses, either by talking him down or slaying him in combat, and now the Courier has to leave the Divide, making their way back through the devastated place.
+And the Marked Men, crazed cannibals held together with hate and radiation, and the Tunnelers, ferocious humanoids capable of swarming and taking down Deathclaws, stay out of your way.

 If you take Arcade with you to the Fort to listen to Caesar's proposal, when the Legion's leader is done giving his Motive Rant, the normally calm and collected Arcade explodes, laying into Ceaser and outlining exactly why his "empire" is a sham and why his ambitions are doomed to fail.
-And it is glorius.
+And it's glorious.

 The Evil Mr. House ending says that half the reason he lets you live in the lap of luxury at the Lucky 38 is because he's afraid of you.
 He controls an unstoppable robot army (which you gave him) and you still scare the crap out of him all by yourself.